 Once you are done, place them onto a baking tray.
 I always line my tray with a sheet of baking parchment.
 It just makes my life easier as all the juices stay on the paper.

-To make these loaded hasselback potatoes extra yummy I brush each with a mixture of oil, paprika and garlic powder.
-After, I season them with salt and pepper.
-Now you can also season them inside but bear in mind that cheese and bacon are quite salty.
-So don’t over-do it.
+To make these potatoes extra yummy, brush each with a mixture of oil, paprika and garlic powder.
+Then season them with salt and pepper.

 Return the potatoes back to the oven.
 Bake for a further 10-15 minutes or until the bacon is cooked.
 This should not take more than 15 minutes (use thinly sliced bacon strips).

-They are best served with sour cream, parsley and some extra cheese and bacon.
+They are best served with sour cream, parsley and topped with extra cheese and bacon.